cocos/cocos-docs/en/extension/submit-to-store.md

 # Submit Extension Packages to the Store

-Cocos Creator provides a built-in [Extension Store](install-and-share.md) for users to browse, download and automatically install third-party resources.
+Cocos Creator provides a built-in [Extension Store](install-and-share.md) for users to browse, download and automatically install official or third-party plugins and resources.

 Users can also submit their own extensions, code, music, sound effects and other resources to the Extension Store for sharing or selling.
 Next, we will take a look at the submission process for the extension plugin as an example.

 ## Package your plugin extensions